info-201-wi24/final-project-BC-6/introduction.md

    the numbers.

 ### Key Questions:
-- Does a significant correlation exist between poverty rates and the prevalence of drug overdose deaths across diverse states in the U.S.?
+- Does a significant correlation exist between the percentage of people in poverty and the prevalence of drug overdose deaths across diverse states in the U.S.?
 -  How do drug overdose deaths manifest across different racial groups,